Aonne/Time-Tracker/README.md

 * Why Autohotkey?
   * I only know Autohotkey as I wrote a few scripts with it, nothing big.
 It's actually my first project that I can call that.

+# In Depth

+In case you still have issues or are curious about things.

+* Battlenet
+  *     Will search for any .log files in Local\Battle.net\Logs
+* EADesktop
+  *     Will search for EADesktop.log in Local\Electronic Arts\EA Desktop\Logs